Who are the Palestine Action supporters on hunger strike?

 Those on hunger strikes have been denied bail and are due to go on trial next year at the earliest

-Palestine Action activists who have been on hunger strike for months while awaiting trial for alleged break-ins or criminal damage are dying, according to a doctor.
+Activists affiliated with Palestine Action who have been on hunger strike for months while awaiting trial for alleged break-ins or criminal damage are dying, according to a doctor.

 Four of the group are accused of playing roles in the break-in to an Israeli-linked defence firm in 2024 and are due to go on trial in May next year at the earliest.

-The other four are accused of breaking into RAF Brize Norton in June, where it is alleged they caused millions of pounds worth of damage to two military jets.
+The other four are accused of breaking into RAF Brize Norton in June, where it is alleged they caused damage to two military jets.

 The alleged offences took place before the group was banned under terrorism legislation in July, which has made membership of or support for it a criminal offence punishable by up to 14 years in prison.

+Four out of the eight have now paused their hunger strike, according to the group Prisoners for Palestine.

+One is described as joining the protest intermittently due to an underlying health condition.

-Those on hunger strike deny the charges but have been denied bail.
+The eight activists deny the charges against them but have been denied bail.
 On Thursday, family members of the protesters held a press conference, supported by MPs Jeremy Corbyn and John McDonnell, where they sat in front of a board of seven names, listing the length of their hunger strikes.

 At a press conference, Dr Smith said: “The hunger strikers are dying.”
 He added: “We are alarmed by accounts of substandard monitoring and treatment within the prison system.